Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

-As we will see in Subsection~\ref{subsec_subrepresentations}, this is not the only possible choice of a geometric operator $F$ such that $\cH_p$ is a subrepresentation of $\ker DF_b ^*$.
-However, we will use it to recover the corresponding linear masses at infinity from Michel's approach of Subsection~\ref{subsec_Michel}.
-The key element which makes this example work is that the curvature operators $\Delta \scal$ and $g \mapsto \scal_g + n(n-1)$ are independent in the sense of Definition~\ref{defIndependentCurv}.
+In Subsection~\ref{subsec_subrepresentations} we will further see that this is not the only possible choice of a geometric operator $F$ such that $\cH_p$ is a subrepresentation of $\ker DF_b ^*$.
+However, we will use $F_p$ to recover the corresponding linear masses at infinity from Michel's construction described in Subsection~\ref{subsec_Michel}.
+The key fact that makes this example work is that the curvature operators $\Delta^g \scal^g$ and $\scal^g + n(n-1)$ are independent in the sense of Definition~\ref{defIndependentCurv}.